Jean-Jacques Rousseau: Return to Geneva

 Rousseau published Émile, or On Education in May.
 A famous section of Émile, "The Profession of Faith of a Savoyard Vicar", was intended to be a defense of religious belief.
 Rousseau's choice of a Catholic vicar of humble peasant background (plausibly based on a kindly prelate he had met as a teenager) as a spokesman for the defense of religion was in itself a daring innovation for the time.
 The vicar's creed was that of Socinianism (or Unitarianism as it is called today).
 Because it rejected original sin and divine revelation, both Protestant and Catholic authorities took offense.
-(Note: Rousseau's biographer Leo Damrosch believes that the authorities chose to condemn him on religious rather than political grounds for tactical reasons.)
+(Note: Rousseau's biographer Leo Damrosch believes that the authorities chose to condemn him for Émile on religious grounds but not for his misogyny, but for The Social Contract he was condemned for both religious rather than political reasons.)

 Moreover, Rousseau advocated the opinion that, insofar as they lead people to virtue, all religions are equally worthy, and that people should therefore conform to the religion in which they have been brought up.
 This religious indifferentism caused Rousseau and his books to be banned from France and Geneva.
 He was condemned from the pulpit by the Archbishop of Paris, his books were burned and warrants were issued for his arrest.
 Former friends such as Jacob Vernes of Geneva could not accept his views and wrote violent rebuttals.

 A sympathetic observer, David Hume "professed no surprise when he learned that Rousseau's books were banned in Geneva and elsewhere".
 Rousseau, he wrote, "has not had the precaution to throw any veil over his sentiments; and, as he scorns to dissemble his contempt for established opinions, he could not wonder that all the zealots were in arms against him.
 The liberty of the press is not so secured in any country... as not to render such an open attack on popular prejudice somewhat dangerous."